MMaciejPawlakk/Simple-Life-Counter/README.md

 # Magic The Gathering Life Counter

-A simple Life Counter for Magic The Gathering made in Python
+A simple life counter for Magic The Gathering made in Python